-The County has constructed a \$40 million jail facility in this area of the City.
+The County constructed a \$40 million jail facility in this area of the City.
 Begun in 1990, this multiphase project provides approximately 715 total beds.
 Of these beds, approximately 100 are reserved for use by the City (for a discussion of the City's payment to the County, see Long-Term Obligations other than Bonds and Notes).
 A state-sponsored, 100-bed community-based correctional facility, located across from the County's facility, was dedicated in March 1992.
 There are approximately 214 people employed at these facilities.

 Bridgestone/Firestone Technical Center.
 Bridgestone/Firestone has completed its new 246,500 square-foot technical center at the corner of South Main Street and Firestone Boulevard.
 In addition, a new 400-space parking deck has been constructed on land currently owned by the City near the Firestone Stadium, with a skywalk over South Main Street connecting the two structures.
-The total project will result in retention of 1,000 jobs and an approximate \$100 million investment, including \$10 million budgeted by the City for the implementation of the Firestone Park Redevelopment Plan and South Main-Wilbeth Urban Renewal Area Plan.
-Many specific project actions are necessary to carry out these Plans, including significant property acquisition for new mixed-use redevelopment of the blocks south of the Bridgestone/Firestone complex.
-As part of the project, the City will improve South Main Street and other roadways to enhance transportation in this area.
-It has received \$8 million of federal stimulus funds for these improvements.
-The City will also remove construction waste and debris from a site south of Wilbeth Road and will create a new Confluence Park, which will include playing fields and other recreational facilities.
+The total project has resulted in retention of 1,000 jobs and an approximate \$100 million investment, including \$10 million budgeted by the City for the implementation of the Firestone Park Redevelopment Plan and South Main-Wilbeth Urban Renewal Area Plan.
 The development agreement was approved by the parties in 2009, and the \$70 million first phase of financing closed on March 2010.
+The city continues to carry out several additional projects and provide oversight to development within the area, including: significant property acquisition for new mixed-use redevelopment of the blocks south of the Bridgestone/Firestone complex, transportation enhancements to South Main, Wilbeth, Firestone Parkway and Firestone Boulevard, and creation of the Confluence Park.